-Report cards will be distributed to students and mailed home one to two weeks after the end of each nine-week grading term.
+Report cards will be mailed home one to two weeks after the end of each nineweek grading term.
 ACPA does not have official interim grade reports, but teachers will keep students and parents informed on progress throughout the term with periodic class grade reports.
-Students and parents can also use PowerSchool to view assignments and grades in each of their classes.
+Students and parents are advised to periodically use PowerSchool to view assignments and grades for each class.
 Please remember that PowerSchool is not always an up-to-the day reflection of a student's current progress.
-Any concerns about grades are best addressed with the teachers via e-mail or a phone call.
+Any concerns about grades are best addressed with the teachers via email or a phone call.